Injury-hit Milan wins 2-0 at Verona to boost title hopes | Sports-Games

 Mancini scored the only goal of the match in the 24th minute as Roma moved a point above fifth-place Atalanta.

-Roma dominated and broke the deadlock when Mancini rose highest in the middle of the area to head a Lorenzo Pellegrini corner into the top right side of the net.
+Roma dominated and broke the deadlock when Mancini rose highest in the middle of the area to head Lorenzo Pellegrini's corner into the top right side of the net.

 The hosts did have the ball in the back of the net shortly after.
 Pedro's backheeled flick came off the left post and Borja Mayoral turned in the rebound but it was ruled out for a narrow offside.